Contrasting VivoPower International (VVPR) and Its Peers

 |2.27

-As a group, “Electric & other services combined” companies have a potential upside of 5.19%.
-Given VivoPower International’s rivals higher possible upside, analysts clearly believe VivoPower International has less favorable growth aspects than its rivals.
+As a group, “Electric & other services combined” companies have a potential upside of 4.69%.
+Given VivoPower International’s peers higher possible upside, analysts plainly believe VivoPower International has less favorable growth aspects than its peers.

 Profitability

-This table compares VivoPower International and its rivals’ net margins, return on equity and return on assets.
+This table compares VivoPower International and its peers’ net margins, return on equity and return on assets.

 |Net Margins